 As a result, Mindling didn’t know the depth of his 2015 tax liability until his tax accountant started preparing his return in the late summer of 2016.
-That was when Polymath introduced Traditions Mexico to Profit First.
+That was when Polymath introduced Traditions Mexico to their Profit Advisory services.

 Mindling wasn’t kidding when he said that Polymath does “so much more than bookkeeping.”
-As a Profit First Professional firm, the team at Polymath acts as a financial catalyst, bringing coaching and visionary strategy to the relationship.
+With their in-depth Profit Advisory service package, the team at Polymath acts as a financial catalyst, bringing coaching and visionary strategy to the relationship.

-“I love the clarity of the Profit First Structure.
+“I love the clarity and structure.
 It is such a relief from the worry that our funds won’t last long term, especially with taxes.
 Having that level of an organization system and someone to help me manage it brings me great peace.”

 The Six Strategies for Tour Business Success

-Currently Eric Mindling is on tour in Oaxaca, and twice a month he does a quick review of his books and moves money according to the Profit First system that Polymath helped him establish.
-Adriana manages the daily transactions for both the customer invoices and the cash pesos in Receipt Bank.
+Currently Eric Mindling is on tour in Oaxaca, and twice a month he does a quick review of his books and moves money according to the profitable cash-flow system that Polymath helped him establish.
+Adriana manages the daily transactions for both the customer invoices and the cash pesos in Expensify.
 Polymath makes sure that their QuickBooks Online matches the reality of their bank statements.
 Each month Polymath meets with Eric in a video call to ensure that he has the answers he needs to his important business questions, allowing him to make educated decisions for his company and his team.